pranabpaul/aksphpmysql/README.md

 # Migrating a PHP MySQL application to AKS with Deployment, StatefulSet, Secret, Key-Vault, Ingress and AGIC
-Thiese are step by step actions to migrate a simple PHP-MySQL solution to Azure Kubernetes Service (AKS).
+These are step by step actions to migrate a simple PHP-MySQL solution to Azure Kubernetes Service (AKS).

 <b>Prerequisites:</b>
 1. Azure Account and access to provison a resource group, VNET, AKS cluster, ACR, Ingress Controller, Key-vault and optionally Application Gateway.